 - See the place in Apple’s ecosystem for third-party Find My tracking from Belkin (earbuds), Chipolo (ONE Spot tracker), and VanMoof (ebikes).

 - Control and monitor the way you let others track your whereabouts.

 - Get to know presence, the way you define which of your devices indicates where you are to other people.

-- Learn about the new capability in iOS 15/iPadOS 15 to track an iPhone or iPad even after it’s been erased!
+- Learn about the capability in iOS 15/iPadOS 15 and later to track an iPhone or iPad even after it’s been erased!

 - Dig into Apple’s efforts to prevent Find My from being used for stalking and unwanted tracking, and how to find out if someone’s trying to track you without your permission.

 - Discover buried controls for configuring exactly how Find My updates your device’s location, including when power runs low.